A2osX/A2osX/.Docs/Glossary.md

 **FIFO**: Acronym for "first in, first out" order, as in a queue.

 **file**: A named, ordered collection of information stored on a disk.
+A file is an object on a computer that stores data, information, settings, or commands used with a computer program.

 **file control block (FCB)**: A data structure set up in memory by ProDOS to keep track of all open files.